-First, just change your setting for spatial audio to Fixed or select Off, if you don’t want spatial audio at all for the app you’re currently using.
+First, change your setting for spatial audio to Fixed or select Off, if you don’t want spatial audio for the app you’re currently using.

 Don’t worry, you still hear your music or whatever audio source you’re listening too.
 It just won’t use Apple’s spatial audio AI feature.